LucasEmcken/DLGaitAssessment/README.md

 Next steps are regarding feeding your data to the model.

 - First insert your .pkl file to the data directory.
-- Insert the path to your .pkl file on line 4 in the 15th code cell in nn.ipynb
+- Then, in demo.ipynb change the value of the file variable to the path to your .pkl file.
-- Run every cell in nn.ipnyb
+- Run the demo.